Ake festival 2021 tackles generational discordance

-Ake Arts and Books Festival, an annual three-day programme of cultural and literature-focused events, will, for the second year, hold virtually from October 28th – 30th, 2021 due to the Covid-19 pandemic that continues to disrupt global businesses and logistics.
+Ake Arts and Books Festival, an annual three-day programme of cultural and literature-focused events, will, for the second year, hold virtually from October 28 to 30, 2021 due to the COVID-19 pandemic that continues to disrupt global businesses and logistics.

-The Ake Arts and Books Festival is one of the initiatives of the Book Buzz Foundation Nigeria which was founde by the award-winning author and poet Lola Shoneyin.
+The Ake Arts and Books Festival is one of the initiatives of the Book Buzz Foundation Nigeria, which was foundde by the award-winning author and poet, Lola Shoneyin.

 The theme of this year’s event is: ‘Generational Discordance’.
 In the words of the director, “the Internet has exposed generational differences in almost every area of our lives on the African continent.
 From relationships, love and marriage; spirituality and religion; gender and feminism to politics and activism, the differences in perspective are glaring.